Handmade ceramics will last longer if hand washed with warm soapy water and a gentle brush or sponge soon after being used.

 View my Brass Handle Guide

-Ceramics can be displayed indefinitely on shelves, tables, etc. Occasionally dusting the surface is all that is required.
-In areas of the world prone to earthquakes, museum wax can provide insurance against loss.
+Ceramics can be displayed indefinitely on shelves, tables, etc. Occasionally dusting the surface is the only maintenance.